Dr. Carol Prejean Zippert - Keynote Speaker

 Elizabeth Heins-van der Weide is a senior accountant in Wegner CPAs’ Assurance Department.
 Since joining the firm in January of 2013, she has worked on audits of non-profits, cooperatives, and employee benefit plans, giving her knowledge and experience of working with a variety of organizations.
 Elizabeth primarily works on audits, tax return preparation, and related engagements of cooperatives nationwide.
 She annually attends continuing professional education seminars on accounting, auditing, compliance, and tax issues, specifically concerning cooperatives.

 Sushil Jacob represents consumer cooperatives, worker-owned cooperatives, internet-based platform coops, and business owners who want to transition their business to cooperative ownership.
-Prior to joining the Tuttle Law Group, Sushil worked at the East Bay Community Law Center, where he founded the Green-Collar Communities Clinic, a community economic development practice that assists clients who seek to create green, worker-owned businesses as a community empowerment strategy.
+Prior to joining the Tuttle Law Group, Sushil worked at the East Bay Community Law Center, where he founded a legal clinic for cooperative development.
 Sushil received his J.D. in 2011 from Berkeley Law.
 Prior to attending law school, Sushil worked in India for two years on community economic development projects, including Just Change, a cooperative of small farmers and indigenous peoples groups in South India.
-Sushil serves on the board of the Cooperative Center Federal Credit Union, a seventy-two year old financial institution in Berkeley that is owned by its 13,000 members.
-He also serves on the board of the Sustainable Economies Law Center, where he provides guidance to their Worker Cooperative Academy and other cooperative legal programs.
+Sushil serves on the board of the Cooperative Center Federal Credit Union, and the Sustainable Economies Law Center.

 Christina Jennings Executive Director, Shared Capital Cooperative, a national CDFI loan fund specialized in financing cooperative businesses and housing.
 Shared Capital is democratically owned and governed by more than 200 cooperatives in 35 states.
 Since its founding in 1978 Shared Capital has provided financing to more than 800 cooperative projects.
 Christina has over 17 years of experience in community development and micro finance in the US and internationally.
 She holds an MA in Community and Economic Development and Management from the Humphrey School of Public Affairs at the University of Minnesota and a BA in Gender and International Development from Hampshire College in Amherst, Massachusetts.